netgen/local-development-setup/README.md

 # Netgen's Local Development Setup

-For all chapters in this documentation, replace `Brale Rodijak` with your own name and `brale` user with you own username on your workstation.
+For all chapters in this documentation, replace `Brale Rodijak` with your own name, `brale` user with you own username on your workstation and if on Linux, `staff` group with your own group name (usually the same as the username).

 Follow the steps in this order: